tnewnum/readMeGenerator/README.md

 ## 📘 Description

-This project helps you build your starter README.md file.
-It will prompt you with questions to populate the md file, so that the next time you have a project your process is more streamlined.This project helps you build your starter README.md file.
-It will prompt you with questions to populate the md file, so that the next time you have a project your process is more streamlined.
+This project is designed to assist you in creating your initial README.md file.
+It prompts you with questions to fill in the markdown file, making the process more efficient for future projects.

 ## 📑 Table of Contents